dgcfung/react_on_rails/README.md

 Just like in Express, the React app in a React/Rails setup should be generated with `create-react-app`.
 (NOTE: There are a couple of gems like `react-rails` and `react-on-rails`. **DO NOT USE THEM.
 THEY ARE NOT WORTH IT.**)

-In the root directory of the Rails app, type `create-react-app client`.
+In the root directory of the Rails app, type `npx create-react-app client`.

 Let's install a few more dependencies as well:
 ```
-npm install react-router axios
+npm install react-router-dom axios
 ```
 Our rails server is already using port 3000; we need to assign a different port for our react app; to do this, add `PORT=3001` to the beginning the "start" command in the package.json, like so: